Average revenue per user (ARPU)

 Average revenue per user (or unit), aka ARPU, is a measurement that helps all types of companies understand how much money, on average, they are generating from a single customer over a set period of time.

 What is ARPU?

-Most often referred to as ARPU, this metric is actually just a ratio calculated by dividing the total revenue of a business for a given period by the average number of users in that same period.
+ARPU, as it’s generally known, is a ratio calculated by dividing the total revenue of a business for a given period by the number of users in that same period.

 Why ARPU is important

-ARPU is one of the most important metrics for any business as it tells you how much money you are earning, on average, from each user in a given time frame – vital information for marketers, product managers, and executives alike.
+ARPU is one of the most important metrics for any business as it tells you how much money you’re earning, on average, from each user in a given time frame.

 How to calculate ARPU

 As ARPU shows revenue, it’s expressed in monetary terms.